Caucasus: Demographics

 Ethno-linguistic groups of the Caucasus according to CIA estimates in 1995.

 The region has many different languages and language families.
 There are more than 50 ethnic groups living in the region.
 No fewer than three language families are unique to the area.
 In addition, Indo-European languages, such as East Slavic, Armenian and Ossetian, and Turkic languages, such as Azerbaijani, Kumyk language and Karachay–Balkar, are spoken in the area.
 Russian is used as a lingua franca most notably in the North Caucasus.

-The peoples of the northern and southern Caucasus mostly are Shia Muslims, Sunni Muslims, Eastern Orthodox Christians or Armenian Christians.
+In the North Caucasus, the Russian krais of Krasnodar and Stavropol, as well as North Ossetia–Alania are predominantly Eastern Orthodox Christians, while the remaining regions are Sunni Muslim.
+In the southern part of the region, Georgia is predominantly Orthodox Christian, Armenia is Armenian Apostolic, while Azerbaijan is Shia Muslim.

 History

-Located on the peripheries of Turkey, Iran, and Russia, the region has been an arena for political, military, religious, and cultural rivalries and expansionism for centuries.
-Throughout its history, the Caucasus was usually incorporated into the Iranian world.
-At the beginning of the 19th century, the Russian Empire conquered the territory from Qajar Iran.
+Located on the peripheries of various large empires, the region has been an arena for political, military, religious, and cultural rivalries and expansionism for centuries.